angzla/StarrySwarm/README.md

 ## HOW TO EDIT CODE
 1. Download Processing 4.3.4 [https://processing.org/download](https://processing.org/download)
 2. Import sound library
-3. Copy Code or Download Code from Github for selected algorithm, paste or open in processing
+3. Copy Code or Download Code from Github code folder for selected algorithm, paste or open in processing.
+Each code is standalone.
 - BOIDS_final is the final version of StarrySwarm
 - PSO_final is the final version of PSO
 - KANTS_color is the final version of KANTS